Gobzems' List

-Platform 21 (Latvian: Platforma 21, P21, also stylized as p^{21}), previously known as For Each and Every One (Katram un katrai, KuK) and Law and Order (Likums un kārtība, LuK), is a right-wing populist political party in Latvia.
+Gobzems' List (Latvian: Gobzema saraksts), previously known as Platform 21 (Latvian: Platforma 21, P21), For Each and Every One (Katram un katrai, KuK) and Law and Order (Likums un kārtība, LuK), is a right-wing populist political party in Latvia.
 It is positioned on the right-wing on the political spectrum and it is staunchly socially conservative and Eurosceptic.
 It was founded in January 2021 with its first leader being Saeima deputy Aldis Gobzems.

 After its leader and co-founder Aldis Gobzems left the party in October 2022 after party failed to pass the threshold in 2022 elections.
 The party gathered on its annual party congress in March 2023, where it was decided to change party's name to Platform 21, and elected Raimonds Lazdiņš as its new leader.

+On 8 June 2026, following the fall of the Siliņa cabinet, and the subsequent announcement from Gobzems about his return to politics, it was revealed that Gobzems had joined his former party yet again, renaming it the Gobzems' List, and running in the 2026 Latvian parliamentary election.
+However, Gobzems said that he would not be the leader of it.

 Founding

 Since being expelled from Who Owns the State?
 (KPV) in February 2019, Aldis Gobzems had hinted at starting a new party.

 A preliminary kick-off event for the party was held in Riga on 10 October 2020, with a promise to found the party by 22 November of the same year.
 Due to a national state of emergency caused by the COVID-19 pandemic and introduced on 9 November, that – among other things – put a temporary ban on gathering the 200 people needed to legally register a political party, the party founding and registration was postponed.
 In a 28 December 2020 interview with Latvijas Avīze, Gobzems said that he would found the party on 8 January 2021.

 The party Law and Order was eventually founded via videolink on 8 January 2021.
 Among the over 500 co-founders attending the conference call were the four Saeima deputies Aldis Gobzems, Karina Sprūde, Ļubova Švecova, and Jūlija Stepaņenko.
 Gobzems and Sprūde were elected in the 2018 elections on the list of Who Owns the State?, while Švecova and Stepaņenko were elected on the Harmony list.
 (Note: Jūlija Stepaņenko was at the time a member of Honour to Serve Riga!
 (GKR), a municipal party in Riga, but ran and was elected on the Harmony electoral list at the 2018 elections.
 On the day of the first sitting of the 13th Saeima, Stepaņenko left the Harmony parliamentary faction.)
 Aldis Gobzems and Jūlija Stepaņenko were elected co-chairmen of the party.